After two painfully intense mediation sessions, Dave and Don were still miles apart and more bitter than ever.

 The emotions triggered by these memories helped Don to see past the bitterness that had been clouding his heart for the past few months.
 As a result, he was able to describe some of the commendable, excellent and praiseworthy qualities Dave had displayed over the many years of their friendship, which included loyalty, honesty, diligence, fairness, integrity, patience, humor, perseverance, forgiveness … to name just a few.

 But the climax of his statement came when he recalled the summer he and Dave had been completing a project in Yellowstone Park.
-Looking at Dave, Don said this:
+Looking at Dave with a softer look than he had the day before, Don said this:

 “Do you remember that we took our motorcycles with us that summer?
 One evening we went for a ride and stopped overlooking some ponds near Yellowstone Lake.
 Down below us was a moose and her calf.
 As you looked at them, tears came into your eyes.
 When I asked what was going on, you told me that Cindy had called that day to tell you she was pregnant.
 You shared how excited and how scared you were at the idea of being a father.
 Janie and I were expecting too, so you and I just sat there and shared our fears and our dreams about raising our families.”
 After a long pause, Don continued, “I don’t think I’d ever felt so close to another man in my entire life as I did at that moment.”